LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 To use the GPS, change this value to "On", or "NMEA".
 Setting the GPS to NMEA will enable the GPS module and send all NMEA data from the GPS module to the USB serial port of the radio.
 Notes.
 1. Setting the GPS to output NMEA data will prevent the CPS communicating with the radio, and the GPS setting should be set to "Off" or "On", when using the CPS.
-2. The GPS receive in both the UV380 and MD9600 is not very sensitive, and can take a long time to acquire the position, and the GPS in these radios do not work indoors.
+2. The GPS receive in both the UV380 and MD9600 is not very sensitive, and can take a long time to acquire the position, and the GPS in these radios does not work indoors.

 Initially after turning on the GPS, the GPS screen will show the text "Acquiring".
 On the UV380 signal strength bars for any satellites which the GPS is receiving will also be displayed.
 On the MD-9600 version, there is not enough room on the first GPS screen to show the signal strength bars, so they are shown on a second page to the GPS screen, which is accessed by pressing the Down arrow button